 She’s hoping to carve out additional studio spaces, giving more artists places to work and do pop-up art shows or sales.
 She’ll be repurposing the current gallery space to help make that happen.
 Instead of a formal gallery, The Hive will have other ways for artists to share their work.
 “We want to make sure that area gets used beyond First and Third Fridays,” Neilsen explains.

-Even the beloved murals will change in coming months.
-Today, the exterior north-facing wall features a collaborative work by Thomas “Breeze” Marcus, Dwayne "Dwayno Insano" Manuel, and Los Angeles artist Vyal.
+collaborative work by Thomas “Breeze” Marcus, Dwayne "Dwayno Insano" Manuel, and Los Angeles artist Vyal.
 The front of the building includes small side-by-side murals painted by several artists, including Amanda Adkins, Ashley Macias, Jenny Odom, and others.

 Neilsen plans to replace them with new murals, and she’s devising an art contest to help make it happen.
 She’ll invite artists to paint vintage chairs, then choose muralists based on which designs get the most votes from community members.
 So far, there’s no firm timeline for making that happen.